blaze/blaze/docs/source/overview.rst

     :align: center

-The methods and operators on Tables will be similar to those available in the projects mentioned above: Pandas, larry, CArray/ctable, etc.
+The methods and operators on Tables will be similar to those available in the projects mentioned above: pandas, larry, carray, etc.

 Data Descriptors